mickey-krasilnikov/resume-frontend-angular/README.md

 ## Contributing

-If you would like to contribute to this project, please reach out to the repository owner for more information.
+If you would like to contribute to this project, please reach out to me for more information.

 ## License

-This project is licensed under the MIT license.
+This project is licensed under the [WTFPL License](http://www.wtfpl.net/about/).